outdreamer/build-a-cure/docs/tasks/implementation_examples/examples_of_implementation_methods.md

     - identify useful structures like graph iterations like 'problems of filtering/querying problem-solving graphs' which 'filter relevant graphs'
         - identify useful graphs like graphs to 'solve problems of filtering/querying problem-solving graphs' (like causal problem graphs and graphs of problems connected by variables that create connections between problems) to implement problem-solving intents to connect relevant graphs
+        - applying graph layers like 'solution metric variables' connected on a graph of problem-solution structures allows queries like 'concept queries to identify similar concepts of solutions' as well as allowing 'identifying the set of all routes between problem-solution structures to conceptual solution metrics'

     - identify useful structures like 'useful graphs to connect in the same graph' (like connecting 'causal concept networks and problem-solution concept structures' and connecting 'different causal networks by problem-solution structures')
         - identify useful graphs like the graph of structured conceptual problems (like missing info, missing standards, missing balance, imbalanced ratios, excess volatility based on input/output connections, crossed thresholds, etc) and how problem nodes on the graph can be connected with other graphs like causal concept networks and with specific queries/routes on these graphs